 At The Giving Keys, we want to inspire the world to pay it forward, so we’ve built it into how we do business.
 Through our social impact employment model, every product you purchase supports job creation for people transitioning out of homelessness. – The Giving Keys

 Typically I am not a fan of scary movies or TV shows, but something about Halloween just gets me in the mood.
 American Horror Story is my seasonal fix, and so far, this apocalyptic season is damn good.

 It is officially leaf-peepin’ season!

 There is nothing better than driving through the quaint New England towns and watching the leaves change colors.
 From the mustard yellows to the vibrant reds, my hometown turns into a autumnal wonderland (that is also filled with tourists, a.k.a. ‘leaf peepers’).
-Driving 15 mph behind the out-of-state cars is a small price to pay during the month of October.
+Driving 15 mph behind the out-of-state cars is a small price to pay during the month of October in New England.